 On the other hand, the price for this victory was costly.
 Airwars estimated in September that around 1,000 civilians were killed since June 6 at the start of the campaign; while the number is unconfirmed by the Coalition, which slammed Airwars in the past for unsubstantiated figures, we can still assess that at least 500-700 non-combatant deaths have occurred.
 While the population’s well-being is a central concern for all civilized actors, the use of human shields and mines by ISIS, and the difficulty in telling the difference between combatant and non-combatant on today’s hybrid battlefield has sparked significant difficulties, if not made it impossible to completely reduce the civilian loss.

-Emphasizing again, after the following sweeping operations that will close the chapter, the Raqqa Civilian Council will assume control of the administration, with the Raqqa Internal Security Forces (RISF) formed at Ain Issa on May 17, will patrol the streets of the city – overseeing a steady transition in the security landscape.
+With the Raqqa Civil Council assuming the post-conflict reconstruction, the Raqqa Internal Security Forces (RISF) formed at Ain Issa on May 17, will patrol the streets of the city – overseeing a steady transition in the security landscape.

 Thank you for following this feed!

-Although October was not covered, and September was poorly reported upon, the update frequency from June to early September has been overall on a daily basis, and counted as a personal success thanks to engagement and feedback from the audience.
+Although October and September were poorly reported upon if not at all, the update frequency from June 6, 2017 to early September has been overall sustained on a daily basis.

 September 8-24, 2017 (Overview)